-But nowadays, with advanced technology telling our youth the quickest ways to get high, the coolest trends in sex, and everything else in between, many kids spend time surfing the net for boredom busters which can often turn into dangerous ‘fun.’
+But nowadays, with advanced technology telling our youth the quickest ways to get high, the coolest trends in sex, and everything else in between, many kids spend time surfing the net for boredom busters that can often turn dangerous.

 Long gone are the days of simply lighting your farts on fire while watching Top Gun in your parents’ basement.
 Now, there are some growing teen trends that can cause serious injury or even death.
 From snorting condoms, to drinking hand sanitizer, to planking on mall escalators, let’s take a look at 15 teen fads that parents need to know about.

 These days, it’s not just about guzzling a 2 L of Rockaberry Cooler with a group of pals.
 According to TODAY, the dangerous new way that teens are getting drunk is by snorting alcohol.
 This fad, that is trending on YouTube, shows teens inhaling vaporized alcohol that is pumped into a bottle.
 The fumes are then inhaled into the lungs which travels directly to the brain for instant intoxication.
 Doctors warm that vaporizing booze can often lead to alcohol poisoning.